dylanjobson/file_move/README.md

 ## Choosing an Extension

-You can input any extension your would like using the format provided in the code.
+You can input any extension you would like using the format provided in the code.
 For example, if you wish to move .mp4 files, type:
 ```
 extension = '*.mp4'
 ```